Wambugu-dennis/Docker-docks/README.md

 - so we have hadware --> os(eg: ubuntu, kali) --> Docker engine --> containers(which can be runnign different OS's (ubuntu, centos, debian)

-   SETUP AND COMMANDS:
+   - SETUP AND COMMANDS:
    ***assuming you have the docker engine allready installed***
             sudo apt-get install docker.io
-    --losting the current docker networks
-            sudo docker network ls
+    - losting the current docker networks sudo docker network ls
      yields: bridge, host & none as the available networks and their networks types/driver as bridge, host, null resepectively.